Counseling and Therapy Services

 Staff members working in the Counseling Center are licensed and experienced mental health professionals from the disciplines of counseling, psychology, social work and psychiatry.
 Combined, our professionals represent over 250 years of clinical experience, and they have worked in hospitals, private practice, mental health agencies, substance abuse facilities, and other settings.
 Advanced graduate students from these same fields, under the supervision of licensed professionals, also provide some services in our center.

-Examples of the variety of our related services include:
+Examples of the variety of these and related services include:

 To talk with a counselor or set an appointment, please call 348-3863.
 You can also learn more about counseling from our FAQ page.